thaochithai/hr-analytics-attrition/README.md

 # HR Analytics: Employee Attrition Prediction

-## 📋 Overview

 This project applies machine learning techniques to predict employee attrition and identify key factors contributing to turnover in an organization.
 Using HR analytics data, the model helps HR departments proactively address retention issues and develop targeted strategies to improve employee satisfaction.

-## 🎯 Key Features

-- **Data Exploration**: Comprehensive analysis of HR data to identify patterns and relationships
-- **Predictive Modeling**: Implementation of Random Forest classifier for attrition prediction
-- **Feature Importance**: Identification of key factors that contribute to employee turnover
-- **Performance Metrics**: Evaluation using accuracy, precision, recall, F1-score, and ROC-AUC
-- **Visualization**: Intuitive charts and graphs to communicate insights

-## 🛠️ Technologies Used

-- **Python**: Main programming language
-- **Scikit-learn**: For building and evaluating machine learning models
-- **Pandas/NumPy**: For data manipulation and numerical operations
-- **Matplotlib/Seaborn**: For data visualization
-- **Jupyter Notebooks**: For exploratory data analysis and demonstration

 ## 📊 Dataset

-The dataset contains HR information including:

 - Satisfaction level
 - Last evaluation score